addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 ![](../img/chapter10-2-2.png)

-This is done in the enhanceJQMComponentsAPI function
+UI enhancement is done in the enhanceJQMComponentsAPI function in line 52:

 ```javascript
 $.mobile.changePage("#" + this.id, {